uiowa/uiowa_auth/README.md

 # uiowa_auth
 Disables Drupal authentication and implements HawkID SSO.
-Requires samlauth configuration for user name and email attributes.

 # Tests
 Tests should be run from the root of a Drupal 8 installation against the